nv-morpheus/Morpheus/examples/doca/vdb_realtime/README.md

 ## Send data to the NIC to be indexed

-On another machine, run the following command:
+On another machine, run the following command to send packets:

 ```bash
 pip install scapy
 sudo python3 examples/doca/vdb_realtime/sender/send.py
 ```

+Please modify inside the script all the

 On the original machine, wait for the "Upload rate" to match the "DOCA GPUNetIO Source rate" and then press `Ctrl+C` to stop the script.
 The output should look like the following